akash17patel/CSCE-3444-ROKU/README.md

 # CSCE-3444-ROKU
 Simple HTML, CSS, JS ROKU web application.
+.

-**Set both "".html" and "images" folder in one folder
+**Place both "".html" and "images" folder in one folder

+.
 -Prototype and still trying to make it better in every way possible.

 -Options on left is not yet selectable.